 SOBRO (South of Broadway)

 A great-sounding room with good views of the stage from almost every seat.
 Highly respected in the local music community.
 They tend to lean toward the 30-and-over crowd with country-ish music about half the time including the legendary country/swing band The Time Jumpers.
 Beyond that, the club welcomes pop, rock, blues and soul; it also plays host to a variety of benefit concerts.
 The carefully curated calendar might include the stellar tribute band, the Eaglemaniacs; a rock writers’ night, or Tim Akers & The Smoking Section pumping out primo covers of Stevie Wonder, Chaka Khan, and Earth, Wind and Fire.

 A somewhat upscale dining experience plus an eclectic line-up of performers set City Winery apart.
 You might find a blues band, well-known pop artist or an iconic performer like Steve Earle.
 Reservations definitely needed for popular touring acts.
 Prices can be a bit higher than other places for this dinner-and-music combo.

 A block away from City Winery, Jack White’s joint sets itself apart as the city’s only venue/live recording studio that can create real-deal phonograph records.
 Lots of indie acts here as well as pop, Americana, rock and non-traditional country artists in an intimate setting.
 Jack’s played here solo as well as with the Raconteurs.
 Note: make sure you’re looking at Nashville–not Detroit–listings.

 Under one roof, you’ll find three clubs with rarely a country act in sight.
-With the same vibe as Elliston Place Rock Block, these venues skew toward younger audiences including the occasional all-ages show.
+With the same vibe as Elliston Place Rock Block, these alternative venues skew toward younger audiences including the occasional all-ages show.
 A single website delivers upcoming shows for all three.

 ♦Cannery Ballroom–With a capacity of 1,000 music lovers, it’s the biggest of the bunch.
 It books rock and Americana artists with a strong local following whether the artists are based here or just have a rabid fan base.

 ♦Mercy Lounge–A real kaleidoscope of talent encompassing rock, blues and R&B. You might see anything from tribute shows honoring Tom Petty, Prince and Garth Brooks to hot bands on the college-town circuit.